morotsman/morotsman.github.io/_posts/2020-07-05-breaking-the-law.markdown

 }
 {% endhighlight %}

-When we run the calculator again we get the following result:
+If we by mistake consumes an Ackee fruit and then try to calculate our daily intake of calories we get the following result:

 {% highlight Ruby %}
 val consumedFruits = listOf(